 Transferring between your Robinhood account and another linked account is free but takes three business days.
 Interactive Brokers charges a fee for account withdrawals.

-Interactive Brokers and Robinhood are some of the leading online brokers in 2021.
+Interactive Brokers and Robinhood are some of the leading online brokers.
 Both have advantages and disadvantages depending on your trading needs and geographical location.
 For US-based investors, we recommend Robinhood.
 For the rest of the world, our top choice remains Interactive Brokers because of its comprehensive offer, trading tools, and education materials.